-Try to avoid a potential class action by requiring arbitration.
+5. An arbitration clause to avoid a potential class action

 You can learn more about class actions and arbitration provisions here.

-Of course you shouldn't take any of this to be legal advice, there are many other terms and conditions that should go into your Terms of Service, and you really, really, REALLY should consult a lawyer to help you.
-Also make sure to keep good records regarding pretty much everything to do with your Terms of Service (version, modifications, acceptance data...etc).
+To be clear: this is no legal advice.
+Of course, there are many other provisions that should be included in your terms of service, and you should consult a lawyer.
+Also make sure to keep good records regarding pretty much everything to do with your terms of service (version, modifications, acceptance data, etc).

-If your Terms of Service have you at a loss, giving some TLC in these 5 areas is a good place to start.
+If your terms of service have you at a loss, giving some TLC to these 5 areas is a good place to start.